close

 You can complain about any University non-academic service, for example, catering, accommodation or Student Services.
 To find out how to complain see our information guide "Making a non academic complaint".

-Whatever the issue you can come and speak to one of our advice workers who'd be happy to discuss the issue with you as well as any concerns you may have.
+Whatever the issue you can come and speak to one of our advisors who'd be happy to discuss the issue with you as well as any concerns you may have.

 You'll receive advice on how to make a non-academic complaint and support you to draw up a plan of action.